Pararcana/British-Informatics-Olympiad-Python/README.md

 Revamp of some of my older solutions soon.

-All of the Question 1 solutions (bar 2000, which will be revamped soon) have been solved in under 25 lines.
+All of the Question 1 solutions (bar 2000, which will be revamped soon) have been solved in 25 lines or under.

 Any issue or questions with the code can be put into the issues tab.
 I will try to answer them to the best of my ability.